ROBERT SIEGEL, HOST:

 Unfortunately, I think the approach that calls on us to identify dangerous people is inevitably going to fail.
 That's an impossible task, at least given our current state of knowledge.
 And so a much more reasonable set of approaches would focus on decreasing the availability of means of mass violence rather than trying to identify every person who's likely to get behind an automatic weapon and start pulling the trigger.

-SIEGEL: Well, Dr. Appelbaum, thank you very much for talking with us here today.
+SIEGEL: Well, Dr. Appelbaum, thank you very much for talking with us about it today.

 APPELBAUM: You're welcome.

 SIEGEL: That's Dr. Paul Appelbaum, who is director of the division of law, ethics and psychiatry in the Department of Psychiatry at Columbia University.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.